 3. For Southern Fun in the Sun: Trade the Florida Coast for Mississippi’s Gulf Coast

 Welcome to Miami?
 How about Mississippi!
 Florida’s beaches are world-famous, but all those high-season tourists mean beachside rentals aren’t cheap.
 Mississippi’s Gulf Coast offers cheaper accommodations, gorgeous white sand beaches, water sports, and Southern hospitality to boot.
 For a quick dose of urban exploration (and jazz, if you’re into it), fly to New Orleans and stay a night or two.

-If your summer travel plans bring you to the East Coast, skip the overhyped Hamptons getaway (or the overcrowded Cape Cod) and try the Jersey Shore.
+If your summer travel plans bring you to the East Coast, skip the overhyped Hamptons getaway (or the overcrowded Cape Cod).
+Try the Jersey Shore instead.
 Despite its less-than-stellar reputation, the Jersey Shore offers some beautiful, quiet beaches and ocean-view accommodations for a fraction of the cost.
 Getting there is a cinch — you can even use public transportation from Manhattan!

 These cheap travel destinations are bound to land you somewhere both you and your wallet will love.